seanbreckenridge/plaintext-playlist/README.md

 ### Scripting

-As an example, I use the `mpv` IPC server (see [`mpv-sockets`](https://github.com/seanbreckenridge/mpv-sockets)), which I use to send commands to the currently running `mpv` instance.
-The `mpv-currently-playing` script from there prints a list of currently playing media, so its easily integrated into the `curplaying` command.
+Since the specification/file format is extremely simple, it integrates nicely with lots of shell tools that work on lines of text.

+To add songs:

+`cd $HOME/Music && find 'Daft Punk' -iname '*fragments of time*.mp3' >> ~/.local/share/plaintext_playlist/electronic.txt`

+To remove songs:

+`sed -i -e '/Fragments/d' "$(plainplay playlistdir)"/electronic.txt`

+Playlists are played through `mpv`, by using the `--playlist` flag, reading from standard input.
+The equivalent command without `plainplay` would be:

+`cd $HOME/Music && mpv --playlist=- < "$HOME/.local/share/plaintext_playlist/electronic.txt"`

-If I want to selectively play songs from multiple playlists, I can do so using common unix tools, like:
+If I want to selectively play songs from all my playlists, I can do so like:

 ```
 $ cd ~/Music